 As far as the sole goes, here we see why many associate the Nike Reax TR 8 with the Nike Shox .
 The sole is engineered with a solid plastic plate sitting on top of six columns and the EVA from the forefront is hidden by the upper materials, just like the Shox.
 However , for the Reax the cushioning and energy return come from the area under the columns and the outsole rubber.
 Thus the cushioning is limited in the heel area which makes sense for a training shoe built with stability in mind.
 In the gym these do very well for lifting weights and cross-training but I could not recommend these for running, at least not for long runs.
 The rubber outsole feature a pods pattern that seem to follow sensitive areas of the foot where support is needed in the gym.
 The rubber material gets a bit slippery when walking on a neat wet surface and while it did not happen to me I did hear a few people complaining about a noise coming from the sole.
 The issue seems to be the hard plastic material the columns are made of that rubs against the softer material from under the columns.
 A bit of good ol’ WD-40 lubricant seem to take care of this issue.

-The Nike Reax TR 8 is without a doubt a good looking shoe with a distinct technology and design that make it obvious why it gained so many fans over the years.
+To conclude this Nike Reax TR 8 review, this sneaker is without a doubt a good looking shoe with a distinct technology and design that make it obvious why it gained so many fans over the years.
 Even if they are advertised as training shoes they make up for a great every day sneaker.
 Nike training shoes are usually over $120 so if you do not want to break the bank and get a good value, these are surely worth considering.
-Their retail price is $84.99 but often you can get them for less and there's always a variety of colorways to choose from.
+Their retail price is $84.99 but often you can get them for less and there’s always a variety of colorways to choose from.